 Offer an incentive for returning customers.
 After individuals shop at your online storefront once, provide them with a discount on their next purchase.
 As long as they are happy with the product or service from their shopping experience, they are likely to want to get a discount on more.

 If offering a discount after just one shopping trip is a bit of a financial stretch for your business at this time, consider starting a rewards program.
 Once customers have racked up a certain number of points, they can then receive a discount or free items.
-This strategy allows you to encourage repeat traffic that goes beyond a second visit to redeem a coupon code.
+This strategy allows you to encourage repeat traffic that goes beyond a second visit to redeem the coupon code.

 #3 Integrate Different Payment Options